SRT31/high-speed-camera/README.md

 To determine the black level offset, we covered the camera lens completely and captured a set of dark frames.
 Processing these frames with sensor_calibrate_imx219_.py yielded a consistent black level estimate of 63 DN across all channels.
 We fixed this value in all subsequent conversions (dcraw -k 63) to ensure that no negative values or artificial offsets would affect image linearity.

-For white balance, we ran the analyze_sensor_json.py tool on a large batch of captures.
-This script computes averages over the red, green, and blue planes, either within a defined ROI or using the brightest unclipped pixels in the frame.
+For white balance, we ran the analyze_sensor_json.py tool on a large batch of previously generated JSON reports.
+Each JSON file already contained per frame statistics exported from the raw sensor data.
+The script aggregated these existing values by averaging across the red, green, and blue planes.
 The resulting multipliers were consolidated into a CSV file and confirmed by visual inspection.
-We adopted the following calibration values in the dcraw conversion stage:
+We then adopted the following calibration values in the dcraw conversion stage:

 -r 1.048 0.996 1.005 0.650